BioBoost/word-blaster-solution/README.md

 We will start of with a `Scoreboard` class that can track a list of scores.
 Using an `std::vector` this will be easiest.

 An object of `Scoreboard` can then be added to the game.
 Then the score of the player can be added to the board once the game is finished.

+### Step 11 - Saving the Scoreboard

+To save the scores we will be making use of a simple separator between the score and the player name.
+CSV (Comma Separated Values) is a popular format where each property is separated with a comma and each entry is saved as a single line.
+This parses more easily after the file has been loaded too.

+To be able to save the player name along with the score we will also need a `get_player()` method for `Score`.